electric-eloquence/fepper/README.md

   * `node .`
 * These other utility tasks are runnable on the command line:
   * `node . data` to force compile data.json.
-  * `node . frontend-copy` to copy css, fonts, images, js, and templates to backend.
+  * `node . frontend-copy` to copy css, fonts, images, and js to backend.
   * `node . lint` to lint JavaScripts, JSON, and HTML.
   * `node . minify` to minify JavaScripts.
   * `node . once` to clean the public folder and do a one-off Fepper build.
   * `node . publish` to publish the public folder to GitHub Pages.
   * `node . static` to generate a static site from the 04-pages directory.
-  * `node . syncback` to lint, minify and copy Fepper frontend files to the backend.
+  * `node . syncback` combines lint, minify, frontend-copy, and templater.
+  * `node . templater` translates templates for backend and copies them there.

 ###Static Site Generation###
 Running `node . static` will generate a complete static site based on the files